swcarpentry/python-novice-inflammation/02-loop.md

 We can call the [loop variable](reference.html#loop-variable) anything we like, but there must be a colon at the end of the line starting the loop, and we must indent anything we want to run inside the loop.
-Unlike many other languages, there is no command to end a loop (e.g. end for); what is indented after the for statement belongs to the loop.
+Unlike many other languages, there is no command to signify the end of the loop body (e.g. end for); what is indented after the for statement belongs to the loop.

 Here's another loop that repeatedly updates a variable: